Why Our Burger is Second to None, and That’s No Bull

 However, the shoot went off without a hitch, and the bull left the restaurant without so much as knocking over a chair.
 It remains one of the most memorable advertising tricks I’ve ever pulled.

-Duke’s Chowder house is more than just great seafood.
+Duke’s Seafood & Chowder is more than just great seafood.
 Our delicious, grass-fed Australian burgers are sure to impress any burger aficionado.
 We prepare them to your specifications and feel good about serving them.

 Our burgers are second to none, and that’s no bull.
-Book a reservation at one of our six locations and taste the difference a natural diet makes to your burger.
+Book a reservation at one of our seven locations and taste the difference a natural diet makes to your burger.